 a.
 Recommendations and/or implementation guidelines

+Recommendation 7 from the 2007 policy is affirmed with modification under Topic 27: Applicant Reviews: Technical/Operational, Financial, and Registry Services.
+Recommendation 7 is also relevant to this topic.

-The following recommendation from the 2007 policy remains applicable to this subject:
+Recommendation 8 from the 2007 policy is affirmed under Topic 36: Base Registry Agreement.
+Recommendation 8 is also relevant to this topic.

-Recommendation 8: “Applicants must be able to demonstrate their financial and organisational operational capability.”

-Affirmation with modification (rationale 1): The Working Group affirms Recommendation 7 from 2007, with the modification in italicized text: “Applicants must be able to demonstrate their technical capability to run a registry operation for the purpose that the applicant sets out either by submitting their plan for evaluation at the time of application or agreeing to use a previously evaluated Registry Service Provider through the RSP Pre-Evaluation program.

 Recommendation 39.1: ICANN must develop a set of Registry System tests designed to demonstrate the technical capabilities of the registry operator.

 Implementation Guidance 39.2: ICANN should include operational tests to assess readiness for Domain Name System Security Extensions (DNSSEC) contingencies (key roll-over, zone re-signing).